kachristensen/Current-Dnd-Campaigns/Session Notes/13 - Title - July 13th, 2025.md

 	- We bought Lewis plate and 1 revivify
 	- Jonas's house
 		- footprints, fresh blood, broken up and destroyed, once set on fire
+		- busted trapdoor like something emerged from within
+		-